ShoiraTa/Calculator/README.md

 ## Math Magicians

-In this project, I built a culculator web application using react.
+In this project, I built a culculator web application using React.

 ## Built With